-- Fair Trade, USDA Organic, Swiss Water Processed* for decaf
+- Fair Trade, USDA Organic, Rainforest Alliance, & Swiss Water Processed* (when buying decaf varieties).

 - The Swiss Water Website – has a coffee shop locator & they also sell various high quality coffee from a variety of companies online that are certified with the swiss water process.
 It’s a great place to start.